Noah Williams (economist)

 Noah Williams is an American economist and professor of economics at the Miami Herbert Business School at the University of Miami.
 He previously was a professor of economics at the University of Wisconsin-Madison.

 Williams earned his Ph.D. and B.A. in economics from the University of Chicago.
-He is also an adjunct fellow at the Manhattan Institute.
+He is also an adjunct fellow at the Manhattan Institute for Policy Research.